Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

     * Typical cross-region replication takes less than 1 second

 #### Aurora Multi-Master

+> Multi-master clusters are best suited for segmented workloads, such as for multitenant applications.

 * All nodes allow reads/writes
 * **Available for MySQL only**